ansilove/AnsiLove.framework/README.md

 ## Output file example

 You may wonder how the rendered output looks like?
-You'll find an example [here](http://cl.ly/1D0o1M2t2Y190v33462F/o).
+You'll find an example in regular resolution [here](http://cl.ly/1D0o1M2t2Y190v33462F/o).

 # Reading SAUCE records

 The framework's class for dealing with SAUCE records is `ALSauceMachine`.
 But before we continue, here's your opportunity to introduce yourself to the [SAUCE specifications](http://www.acid.org/info/sauce/s_spec.htm).
 Plenty values retrieved from SAUCE records can be passed as objects to `ALAnsiGenerator`, so it makes sense indeed to check for a SAUCE record before you start rendering.
 Anyway, it's just a hint.
 Convenient yes, but by no means necessary.
 Enough theory, here is how to use the class.
 First we need to create an instance of `ALSauceMachine`:

-	 ALSauceMachine *sauce = [[ALSauceMachine alloc] init];
+	 ALSauceMachine *sauce = [ALSauceMachine new];

-Now you can call `readRecordFromFile:`, this should be self-explanatory:
+Of course `[[ALSaucemachine alloc] init],` will work fine as well.
+Now call `readRecordFromFile:`, this should be self-explanatory:

 	[sauce readRecordFromFile:myInputFile];